Aastedet/ECG_DDA-1/readme.md

 )))
 ```

-### Participant overlap between datasets
+## Participant overlap between datasets

-Overlap in participants (with ECG data and diabetes) between the datasets is limited to 8 participants in CDED, who are also in CPD (7) and CVD (1).
+Overlap in participants (with ECG data and diabetes) between the datasets is limited to 8 participants in CDED, who are also present in CPD (7) and CVD (1).

 ```r